squall-io/context/README.md

 of resolved, along with `context` either of the resolved entry or this method call (if given).
 It otherwise rejects with and `AggregateError` having reasons for all failures, or empty array if no entries were empty.

+#### Promise::from

+Static Method: `( thenable, context? )` - return a context-aware thenable.
+If the given `thenable` is not context-aware already, use the given `context` to back returned value context awareness.

 ## Contribution

 ```shell